rdmpage/wikispecies-crowdsource/README.md

 Revision of the rove beetle genus Antimerus (Coleoptera, Staphylinidae, Staphylininae), a puzzling endemic Australian lineage of the tribe Staphylinini

+#### Too many copies

+Hash [1871, 43, 111] has 550 records, which means pairwise clustering will fail epically - need to think how to handle these cases…

 ## Heroku notes